ReactTraining/react-workshop/reading/README.md

 - [What is React?](https://reacttraining.com/what-is-react)

-  - How is a web application different from a website
+  - How is a web application different from a website?
-  - React is Free
+  - React is Free.
   - Who's using React?

 - [What are React Hooks](https://reacttraining.com/what-are-react-hooks/)